azramuk/Adaship/README.md

-e.
-Initial object-oriented design ideas and planned phased breakdown into smaller tasks (linked to 1d).
+### Initial object-oriented design ideas and planned phased breakdown into smaller tasks

-having all validation in one class as used in multiple places player class and computer class so computer can't use player methods auto function class used by both player and computer encapsulation for config file so can't be changed later on, use setters and getters for board size making board class and boat class to keep states of each respectively

-break down by versions and then by tasks - open file, read contents, configure boards etc, worked on player workflow then computer, manual then auto, merging of reused code for auto and making com and user one class
+Initially I decided on having classes for methods that would be related to each stage in the game.
+For example:

+- Having a class for methods to do with placing ships on the board.
+- Having all validation in one class as used in multiple places
+- Seperate player and computer class
+- Automatic functions
+- Encapsulation for reading the configuration file
+  - Use setters and getters
+- Board and boat classes

+To break it into smaller tasks, I decided to work on game methods by versions of the game and then by tasks.
+I worked on the player workflow first and then the computer workflow, same with working on manual (user input) functions before automatic ones, and adding validation after.

 3. Development – 15%

+I started with creating empty boards, then moved on to creating an array of boats to store all the boat information which would then be used in the boat methods.
+By focussing on individual methods, it allowed me to identify where code could be reused amongst different tasks so I could further break them down.

 a.
 Adoption and use of ‘good’ standards (linked to 1a, 1b, 1c).

 code reusability, private attributes